timKraeuter/LMCS-2024/README.md

 The property matches whenever there is no process snapshot in the state running.
 All process snapshots are terminated, i.e., have no tokens.

+### No dead activities

+To check this property, we generate the state space of the GT system and analyze it to see if each activity has been executed at least once.
+If this property is not fulfilled, the activity is highlighted in red in the BPMN model.
+See, for example, the [BPMN Analyzer tool section](https://github.com/timKraeuter/LMCS_2024/blob/main/README.md#bpmn-analyzer-tool).

 ## Custom properties